pboyd/flightranker-backend/README.md

 ## Configuration

-All configuration is read from environment variables, Both backends accept the
+All configuration is read from environment variables, each backend reads the
 following:

 * `MYSQL_ADDRESS`: Network address for the database (e.g. `127.0.0.1:3306`)